London Borough of Croydon: Road

-Croydon is linked into the national motorway network via the M23 and M25 orbital motorway.
+Croydon is linked to the national motorway network via the M23 and M25 orbital motorway.
 The M25 skirts the south of the borough, linking Croydon with other parts of London and the surrounding counties; the M23 branches from the M25 close to Coulsdon, linking the town with the south coast, Crawley, Reigate, and Gatwick Airport.
 The A23 connects the borough with the motorways.
 The A23 is the major trunk road through Croydon, linking it with central London, East Sussex, Horsham, and Littlehaven.
-The old London to Brighton road, passes through the west of the borough on Purley Way, bypassing the commercial centre of Croydon which it once did.
+The old London to Brighton Road passes through the west of the borough on Purley Way, bypassing the commercial centre of Croydon which it once did.

 The A22 and A23 are the major trunk roads through Croydon.
 These both run north–south, connecting to each other in Purley.
 The A22 connects Croydon, its starting point, to East Grinstead, Tunbridge Wells, Uckfield, and Eastbourne.
 Other major roads generally radiate spoke-like from the town centre.
-The A23 road, cuts right through Croydon, and it starts from London and links to Brighton and Gatwick Airport .Wellesley Road is an urban dual carriageway which cuts through the middle of the central business district.
+The A23 road cuts right through Croydon, and it starts from London and links to Brighton and Gatwick Airport.
+Wellesley Road is an urban dual carriageway which cuts through the middle of the central business district.
 It was constructed in the 1960s as part of a planned ring road for Croydon and includes an underpass, which allows traffic to avoid going into the town centre.

 Air

 The closest international airport to Croydon is Gatwick Airport, which is located 19 mi from the town centre.
 Gatwick Airport opened in August 1930 as an aerodrome and is a major international operational base for British Airways, EasyJet and Virgin Atlantic.
 It currently handles around 35 million passengers a year, making it London's second largest airport, and the second busiest airport in the United Kingdom after Heathrow.
-Heathrow, London City and Luton airports all lie within a two hours' drive of Croydon.
-Gatwick and Luton Airports are connected to Croydon by frequent direct trains, while Heathrow is accessible by the route X26 bus.
+Heathrow, London City and Luton airports all lie within a two-hour drive of Croydon.
+Gatwick and Luton Airports are connected to Croydon by frequent direct trains, while Heathrow is accessible by the route SL7 bus.